peytonhong/CVAE_Pose/README.md

 Pose loss of VAE at z_dim=2 is about 0.07 deg.

 This result shows that VAE is more accurate than AE for 1d pose estimation.
+(But both results are actually very similar.)